Hurricane Preparedness

 Hurricane Safety: Windows & Doors

-There are various theories out there on how to protect your windows during a hurricane, such as cracking them open to stabilize air pressure or taping a big “X” on the window to keep it from shattering.
+There are various theories out there on how to protect your windows during a hurricane, such as cracking them open to stabilize air pressure, or taping a big “x” on the window to keep it from shattering.
 Others may even say that only windows & doors facing the water need to be protected.
 Unfortunately, none of these are true.
 Cracking open a window can add air pressure inside your home, putting additional stress on your windows, doors, and roof.
 This may even cause your roof to blow right off.
-Taping a big “X” on your windows will just keep sharp, dangerous shards of glass held up by tape, which you will eventually have to take down at the risk of injuring yourself.
-As for the theory that only windows and doors facing the water should be protected, that’s simply not true.
-Hurricanes spin, and it’s entirely possible for them to hit you from all sides.
+Taping a big “x” on your windows will just keep sharp, dangerous shards of glass held up by tape, which you will eventually have to take down and risk hurting yourself.
+As for the theory that only windows & doors facing the water should be protected, that’s simply not true.
+Hurricanes spin, and it’s entirely possible for them to hit you on all sides.
 All your windows need to be protected.

-Your best option is to replace your current windows with hurricane-impact windows.
+Your best option is replacing your current windows with hurricane impact windows.

 While some hurricane protection window options completely obstruct and eliminate your views and leave you in complete darkness inside your home once they’re put in place, hurricane windows will not.
-You’ll have the same views as you get all year round: no obstruction, and no darkness.
+You’ll have the same views as you get year-round: no obstruction, and no darkness.
 There’s also no prep work involved with hurricane windows after they have been installed.
 Unlike hurricane shutters or plywood, you won’t have anything to put up and take down year after year.
-If you go out of town and a hurricane hits, you will still be able to enjoy yourself because you’ll know that your hurricane-impact windows will protect your home.
+If you go out of town and a hurricane hits, you will still be able to enjoy yourself because you’ll know that your hurricane impact windows will protect your home.

 Other Hurricane Safety Tips